xmos/sw_usb_audio/doc/rst/prog_proj_structure.rst

    Some of these core dependencies will have their own dependencies, for example ``lib_mic_array`` depnds on ``lib_xassert`` (see above), ``lib_logging`` (a lightweight print library) and ``lib_dsp`` (a DSP library).

-Applications may use additional dependencies to support the hardware platform or add features beyond core functionality.
-For example, the application for XK-AUDIO-316-MC uses the additional dependencies listed in :ref:`proj_other_libs`:

-.. _proj_other_libs:

-.. list-table:: Example additonal dependencies
-   :header-rows: 1
-   :widths: 20 80

-   * - Library
-     - Description
-   * - `lib_i2c`
-     - I2C interface, used to configure DACs/ADCs etc